flower-platform/react-timeline-9001/docs/default-item-renderer.md

 ## Background

-The renderer used a gradient as a background.
+The renderer uses a gradient as a background.
 The gradient is configured using two colors: the base color, <code>props.item.color</code>, and for the second color we use <code>props.item.gradientBrightness</code> to lighten the base color. <code>props.item.gradientStop</code> is used to indicate the point when the gradient transitions from the first color to the second color and it is a value between 0 and 100.
-The default order of the colors is [lighter color, base color], but it can be reverse using <code>props.item.reverseDirection</code>.
+The default order of the colors is [lighter color, base color], but it can be reversed using <code>props.item.reverseDirection</code>.

 If the gradient is not wanted, <code>getBackgroundGradient</code> function(see below) can be overriden.
 In the image below there are two cases:
 1. <code>getBackgroundGradient</code> function is overriden and returns <code>props.item.color</code>